Send requests

 - Navigate to the Serverless section and click New Endpoint.

-- Choose your deployment source:
+- Choose your deployment path:

-- GPU Configuration and worker settings
+- GPU configuration and worker scaling

 - Model (optional): Enter a Hugging Face URL for cached models

-- Environment Variables: See environment variables
+- Environment variables and container configuration.
+See environment variables.

 - Click Deploy Endpoint.